osilander/bacterial-genomics-intro/ngs-orthology/index.rst

          # annotated nucleotide file .ffn
          grep "gyrase" my_prokka_annotation.ffn

-This should yield a result in which several genes are listed, one of whichc should be *gyrase B*, for example something similar to *HCBPOPCK_00004 DNA gyrase subunit B*.
+This should yield a result in which several genes are listed, one of which should be *gyrase B*, for example something similar to *HCBPOPCK_00004 DNA gyrase subunit B*.
 We can now use the name of this gene and ``seqtk`` to make a new ``fasta`` file consisting only of the nucleotide sequence of this gene.
-We ccan do this in the following way:
+We can do this in the following way:

 .. code:: bash